As multi-billion dollar industry, the machine learning market is expected to continue to explode in the next few years.

 Using practical examples, you’ll progressively learn new concepts.
 In addition, you’ll build models for:

 - image recognition

-You’ll also work on plenty of Python exercises and mini projects to hone in on your machine learning skills.
+You’ll also work on plenty of Python exercises and mini projects to build your machine learning skills.

-Grokking Machine Learning is also packed with illustrations to reinforce concepts and make learning more fun.
+Grokking Machine Learning is also packed with illustrations to reinforce concepts.

 While you don’t have to be a Python expert, you should have some experience with Python before reading this book.

 First you’ll learn about machine learning fundamentals.

 Then you’ll learn about commonly used machine learning algorithms and the pros and cons of each.